 Follow-Up ESL Activities:

-As an extension to the lesson, you could try the Funny or Die Speaking Activity which focuses on building students’ conversation skills where they can give their own opinions about funny movie clips.
+Perhaps, ss an extension to the lesson, you could try the Funny or Die Speaking Activity which focuses on building students’ conversation skills.
+Also, consider the TED Talk ESL Listening Activity to improve listening comprehension.